36th Infantry Division (United States): Global War on Terror

 In Afghanistan, 36th has deployed agricultural development teams helping build farming infrastructure, as well as security forces advising teams training Afghan national security forces to promote long-term success of the Afghan government.

 The 36th Infantry Division is the first National Guard Division to command an active duty brigade as part of the Army's total force policy.
 This allows the active and reserve units to train together as they are preparing to fight together.

 Currently, the 36th is in charge of an Afghanistan theatre; They will be in charge for 18 months (Two 9-month rotations).
 This is the first time a National Guard division has been in charge of an Afghanistan theatre this long.

 During the Global War on Terror, the 36th ID has been involved in numerous military operations including Operation New Dawn, Enduring Freedom, Freedom's Sentinel, and Jump Start.

 In February 2018, Army Times reported the 36th was deployed to Iraq to assist Iraqi forces against Islamic State.

 2020–Present

 COVID-19 Pandemic

-The 36th Infantry Division assisted alongside other Texas National Guard units were activated to assist with the COVID-19 Pandemic.
+The 36th Infantry Division assisted alongside other Texas National Guard units were activated to assist with the COVID-19 pandemic.
 The 36th Infantry Division assisted with delivering over 7,000 pallets of protective equipment to testing facilities, decontaminating nursing homes, and distributing over 5,900,000 COVID-19 tests.

 Civil Disturbance

-More Servicemembers within the 36th Infantry Division assisted in preparation for civil disturbances triggered by the George Floyd protests.
+More Servicemembers within the 36th Infantry Division assisted in preparation for civil disturbances (rioting and looting) triggered by the George Floyd protests.
 The Servicemembers were trained in crowd control tactics, including non-lethal responses and assisting civilian law enforcement agencies.